DarkGengar/100DaysOfMLCode/README.md

 ## Day 49: November 10, 2018

-**Today's Progress:** I have started to implement the neural network.
+**Today's Progress:** I have started to implement the neural network and read the book 'Make Your Own Neural Network' by Tariq Rashid.